Diablo II: Plot

 Diablo II takes place after the end of the previous game, Diablo, in the world of Sanctuary.
 In Diablo, an unnamed warrior defeated Diablo and attempted to contain the Lord of Terror's essence within his own body.
 Since then, the hero has become corrupted by the demon's spirit, causing demons to enter the world around him and wreak havoc.

 A band of adventurers who pass through the Rogue Encampment hear these stories of destruction and attempt to find out the cause of the evil, starting with this corrupted "Dark Wanderer."
 As the story develops, the truth behind this corruption is revealed: the soulstones were originally intended to imprison the Prime Evils after they were banished to the mortal realm by the Lesser Evils.
 With the corruption of Diablo's soulstone, the demon is able to control the Dark Wanderer and is attempting to free his two brothers, Mephisto and Baal.
 Baal, united with the mage Tal-Rasha, is imprisoned in a tomb near Lut Gholein.
 Mephisto is imprisoned in the eastern temple city of Kurast.

 As the story progresses, cut scenes show the Dark Wanderer's journey as a drifter named Marius follows him.
-Marius, now in asylum, narrates the events to a hooded visitor, whom he initially believes to be the Archangel Tyrael.
+Marius, now in an asylum, narrates the events to a hooded visitor, whom he initially believes to be the Archangel Tyrael.
 The player realizes that the Dark Wanderer's mission is to reunite with the other prime evils, Baal and Mephisto.
 The story is divided up into four acts: